HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

 ---------------------

-The type of object that is used to explore the examples given to your test function is called a :class:`~hypothesis.SearchStrategy`.
+The type of object that is used to explore the examples given to your test function is called a :class:`~hypothesis.strategies.SearchStrategy`.
 These are created using the functions exposed in the :mod:`hypothesis.strategies` module.